OctopusDeploy/docs/docs/administration/workers/external-workers.md

 It can be advantageous to have workers on the same local network as the server to reduce package transfer times.

-Default pools attached to cloud targets allow co-location of workers and targets, this can help make workers specific to your targets as well as for security.
+Default pools attached to cloud targets allow co-location of workers and targets, this can help make workers specific to your targets as well as making the Octopus Server more secure by using external workers.

 ## Multiple Projects Run Simultaneously on Workers